-Mechanized production techniques cause numerous mechanical loads on perishable fruit and vegetables and, therefore, frequently mechanical damage and economical losses.
-Laboratory tests were conducted to measure and to compare two impact detecting devices, the artificial fruit PMS-60 measuring pressure and an acceleration measuring unit (AMU) for implantation into perishable fruit measuring acceleration.
-Both devices can be used to detect mechanical impact in potato processing lines.
+Abstract: Mechanized production techniques cause numerous mechanical loads on perishable fruit and vegetables and, therefore, frequently mechanical damage and economic losses.
+Laboratory tests were conducted to measure and to compare two impacts detecting devices, the artificial fruit PMS-60 measuring pressure and the acceleration measuring unit (AMU) for implantation into perishable fruit measuring acceleration.
+Both devices can be used to detect the mechanical impact in potato processing lines.
 A specific test device with three conveyor belts running in circuit at four velocities of 0.2, 0.4, 0.55 and 0.65 m/s and with several free fall steps was used for the experiments.
 The AMU was implanted in a real potato.
 This potato was run together with PMS-60 and other potatoes through the conveyor belts circuit.
 Results showed the significant differences between impact loads recorded with PMS-60 and AMU.
 The AMU recorded higher impact load values at conveyor belts velocities of 0.40, 0.55 and 0.65 m/s than PMS-60, while, in the 0.20 m/s velocity, the PMS-60 recorded higher impact load than AMU.
 The results will be discussed.

-Keywords: Impact load, Damage, Potato, Impact, Detecting device
+Keywords: impact load, damage, potato, impact, detecting device